Guidelines for Funding Applicants (v1.6)

 - Stage 4: Approval of CAAR grant recommendations by Minister's authorised delegate.

-- Stage 5: Notification of decision in writing (by email and letter) to applicant by CAAR Secretariat.
+- Stage 5: Notification of decision in writing (by email) to applicant by CAAR Secretariat.

 - Stage 6: Negotiation of Funding Agreement by CAAR Secretariat.